Graph Neural Networks with Learnable Structural and Positional Representations: Numerical Experiments

 {\bf Sparse vs. Transformer GNNs.} When we compare the performance of sparse GNNs (GatedGCN, PNA) against Transformer GNNs (SAN, GraphiT) augmented with \texttt{LSPE} in Table \ref{tab:all_lspe_expts}, the performance of the sparse GNNs is surprisingly better than the latter, despite Transformer GNNs being theoretically well-posed to counter the limitations of long-range interactions of the former.
 Notably, the evaluation of our proposed architecture, in this work, is on molecular graphs on which the information among local structures seems to be the most critical, diminishes the need of full attention.
 This also aligns with the insight put forward in \cite{kreuzer2021rethinking} where the SAN, a Transformer model, benefited less from full attention on molecules.
 Beyond molecular graphs, there may be other domains where Transformer GNNs could give better performance, but still these would not scale in view of the quadratic computational complexity.
 Indeed, it is important to notice the much lesser training times of sparse GNNs compared to Transformer GNNs in Table \ref{tab:all_lspe_expts}.

-{\bf \texttt{LSPE} improves the state-of-the-art.} When we compare the best performing instantiation of the \texttt{LSPE} from Table \ref{tab:all_lspe_expts} with baseline GNN models from the literature on the three benchmark datasets, our proposed architecture improves the SOTA on two of these datasets, while achieving SOTA-comparable performance on the third, see Table \ref{tab:comparison_sota}.
+{\bf \texttt{LSPE} improves the state-of-the-art for domain-agnostic GNNs.} When we compare the best performing instantiation of the \texttt{LSPE} from Table \ref{tab:all_lspe_expts} with baseline GNN models from the literature on the three benchmark datasets, our proposed architecture improves the SOTA on ZINC, while achieving SOTA-comparable performance on remaining datasets, see Table \ref{tab:comparison_sota}.
 On ZINC, GatedGCN\texttt{-LSPE} surpasses most baselines by a large margin to give a test MAE of $0.090$ which is an improvement of $35.25\%$ and $26.23\%$ respectively over the two recent-most Transformer based GNNs, SAN and Graphormer.
-On MOLTOX21, PNA\texttt{-LSPE} reports a test ROC-AUC score of $0.7808$ which is a $0.66\%$ improvement over the best baseline GIN which uses virtual node (VN).
+On MOLTOX21, GatedGCN\texttt{-LSPE} reports a test ROC-AUC score of $0.7754$ which is similar to the best baseline GIN ($0.7757$) that uses virtual node (VN).
 Finally, \texttt{LSPE} enables PNA to achieve comparable performance to SOTA on MOLPCBA while boosting its performance when no PE was used.
-We note here that ZINC scores can even be boosted beyond \texttt{LSPE}'s SOTA when expert prior knowledge is used \citep{bouritsas2020improving, bodnar2021weisfeiler} while Graphormer \citep{ying2021transformers} achieved the top score on MOLPCBA when pre-trained on a very large (3.8M graphs) molecular dataset.
+We note here that ZINC scores can even be boosted beyond \texttt{LSPE}'s SOTA when domain expertise is used \citep{bouritsas2020improving, bodnar2021weisfeiler} while Graphormer \citep{ying2021transformers} achieved the top score on MOLPCBA when pre-trained on a very large (3.8M graphs) dataset.
 To ensure fair comparison with other scores, we did not use these two results in Table \ref{tab:comparison_sota}.

-{\bf On Positional loss.} It can be observed in Table \ref{tab:all_lspe_expts} that the positional loss, Eq. (\ref{eqn:final_loss}), further pushes the best \texttt{LSPE} score on ZINC slightly from $0.093$ to $0.090$, while on MOLTOX21 it only improves the train score and not the generalization performance.
+{\bf On Positional loss.} It can be observed in Table \ref{tab:all_lspe_expts} that the positional loss Eq. (\ref{eqn:final_loss}), further pushes the best \texttt{LSPE} score on ZINC slightly from $0.093$ to $0.090$, while on MOLTOX21 it only improves the train score though obtaining comparable test performance.
 We will investigate a more consistent positional loss in a future work.

 Finally, we would like to highlight the generic nature of our proposed architecture which can be applied to any MP-GNN in practice as demonstrated by four diverse GNNs in this work.